programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Before conducting research on YouTube, it is important to consider the many ethical issues that arise in projects that collect and analyze social media data, as D'Ignazio and Klein argue in [_Data Feminism_](https://mitpress.mit.edu/books/data-feminism).
 Researchers should consider ethical questions at the start of their research.

 One issue to consider is whether public social media data should be used for research without content creators' permission.
 A user who comments on a number of related videos may not have understood that their patterns of communication would become the subject of scrutiny by political scientists or become evidence in public debates over the effects of social media.
-While general recommendations can be difficult to make for social media research, in this lesson we chose to anonymize user information when downloading comments, as described in the [Downloading Comments and Metadata section](#Downloading-Comments-and-Metadata).
+While general recommendations can be difficult to make for social media research, in this lesson we chose to psuedenomize user information when downloading comments, as described in the [Downloading Comments and Metadata section](#Downloading-Comments-and-Metadata).

 How does researching a group of users with whom the researcher is less culturally familiar risk causing unintentional harm?
 Who speaks for communities being researched online?
 There are no clear answers to these challenging questions, but researchers should carefully consider their own cultural context and limitations when interpreting discourse from other cultures and contexts.
 Incorporating ethical thinking into the development of your research and code is essential to creating impactful public scholarship: not everything that could be mined, analyzed, published, and visualized from YouTube should be.